Croatia Digital Nomad Visa Requirements 2025: Best Steps

 View of some of Dubrovnik’s city walls and Fort Lovrijenac.

 These are just a few of the activities you can do in Croatia.
-Plus, you can also easily visit surrounding countries like Slovenia and Italy.
+Additionally, you can easily visit neighboring countries, such as Slovenia and Italy.

-1. Plitvice National Park: This UNESCO site features a network of sixteen lakes and countless waterfalls.
+1. Plitvice National Park: This UNESCO World Heritage site features a network of 16 lakes and numerous waterfalls.
 Krka National Park is another fantastic option.

-2. Old Historic Towns: The Adriatic coastline teems with ancient cities boasting Roman architecture, the most famous of which is Dubrovnik and its city walls.
-Be sure to visit the under-appreciated region of Istria.
+2. Old Historic Towns: The Adriatic coastline is teeming with ancient cities boasting Roman architecture, the most famous of which is Dubrovnik, renowned for its iconic city walls.
+Be sure to visit the underappreciated region of Istria.
 You can experience the Roman Colosseum outside of Italy in Pula, and Motovun is a unique hilltop town.

-3. Islands: The archipelago is home to about 78 islands, on which you can take in the history, hike, kayak, and swim.
+3. Islands: The archipelago comprises approximately 78 islands, offering opportunities to explore history, hike, kayak, and swim.

 4. Dinaric Alps: Trek through the karst mountain range, where you often have an incredible seaside view.